kidsbits/KD3021-Kidsbits-STEM-Education-Smart-Farm-Kit-for-Arduino-Compatible-with-Lego/docs/KidsBlock_Tutorial/KidsBlock_Tutorial.md

 ![Img](./media/6-55.png)

-④ Set the motor pin INA to low level and the analog output value of the INB pin to different values, then the motor rotates anticlockwise at different speeds.
+④ Set the motor pin INA to high level and the analog output value of the INB pin to different values, then the motor rotates anticlockwise at different speeds.

 ![Img](./media/6-56.png)